chaoss/community/docs/community-initiatives/chaosscon.md

 CHAOSScon North America \(NA\) should be co-located with the Linux Foundation’s Open Source Summit North America \(OSSNA\).
 CHAOSScon can share the same venue.
 To secure the venue, we need to file a request on the OSSNA website or contact someone from the LF events team.

-CHAOSScon Europe should be co-located with FOSDEM in Brussels Belgium.
-Bitergia has secured a venue in the past.
+CHAOSScon Europe should be co-located with FOSDEM in Brussels Belgium or the Linux Foundation's Open Source Summit Europe \(OSSEU)\.
+Bitergia has secured a venue in the past, but any volunteer can do this.

 The organizing committee can determine how many rooms they want to use.
 A second room can be used for socializing and workshops.

 ## 🕙 Time for CHAOSScon

 It is easier to end the event earlier than run late.

+CHAOSScon usually runs as a half-day event.

 Consider other events that are happening on the same day.